Not only are aglaonema plants beautiful, there are also very easy to grow, even if you are a novice gardener.

-This tropical foliage plant, also known as the Chinese evergreen, is one of the most durable houseplants you can grow, tolerating poor light, dry air and drought.
+This tropical foliage plant, also known as the Chinese evergreen, is one of the most durable houseplants you can have.
+As long as they are warm enough, they will tolerate poor light, dry air and drought.

 Caring for Your Aglaonema

-- Light: Your Chinese evergreen does well in anything from low to indirect light.
-The pink veined variety is one of the few pink plants that can tolerate low light.
+- Light: Your Chinese evergreen does well in anything from low to bright, indirect light.
+The pink-veined variety is one of the few pink plants that can tolerate low light.

-- Fertilizer: Feed older Chinese evergreens a couple of times a year with water-soluble houseplant fertilize.
+- Fertilizer: Feed older Chinese evergreens a couple of times a year with water-soluble houseplant fertilizer.

 - Pests: Chinese evergreens are susceptible to spider mites, scale, mealybugs and aphids.
 Check the leaves routinely for signs of pests.